fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/rpg/tutorial-1/tutorial-part-1.md

             .set_position(Vector3::new(0.0, -0.75, 0.0))
             // Scale down paladin's model because it is too big.
             .set_scale(Vector3::new(0.02, 0.02, 0.02));

-        // Finally attach the model to the pivot.
-This will force model to move together with the pivot. scene.graph.link_nodes(model, pivot);

         Self {
-            pivot,
             model,

             // As a final stage create camera controller.